Lords of the Manor

 Our Inspector's view

-This wonderfully welcoming 17th-century manor house hotel sits in eight acres of gardens and parkland surrounded by beautiful Cotswold countryside.
+Lords of the Manor is a wonderfully welcoming 17th-century manor house hotel that sits in eight acres of gardens and parkland surrounded by beautiful Cotswold countryside.
 A relaxed atmosphere, underpinned by professional and attentive service is the hallmark here, and guests are often reluctant to leave.
-The hotel has elegant public rooms that overlook the immaculate lawns, and the restaurant is the venue for consistently impressive cuisine.
+The hotel has elegant public rooms that overlook the immaculate lawns.
+With two dining rooms offering something for everyone, Atrium for a 10-course tasting menu is certainly a dining experience not to be missed.
 Bedrooms have much character and charm, combined with the extra touches expected of a hotel of this stature.

 Features